Appease/PowerShellClient/Docs/Variables.md

 ```

 #####2.1 [string]$PoshDevOpsProjectRootDirPath
-Always available;equals the project root dir path of the currently executing ci-plan
+Always available;equals the project root dir path of the currently executing task group

 #####2.2 [string]$TaskName
 Always available;equals the name of the currently executing DevOps task